EdgeBinder/edgebinder-laminas-component/README.md

 - PHP 8.3+
 - Laminas ServiceManager 3.0+ or 4.0+
-- EdgeBinder ^0.1.0
-- EdgeBinder Weaviate Adapter ^0.1.0
+- EdgeBinder ^0.2.0 (includes InMemoryAdapter for testing)

 ## Installation